 Which indicators does Kay display?
 She has numerous indicators and has demonstrated an immediate benefit from using a screen reader for reading.
 Note: Kay has to concentrate so hard when using her functional vision that she has trouble processing additional information (such as listening to auditory hints) at the same time.
 She does best using VoiceOver when the screen curtain is on, so that she cannot attempt to use her vision.

 Which indicators does Evan display?
 His main indicator is the progressive nature of his disease; however, field loss and fluctuating vision (decreased night vision) are also strong indicators.
-Added benefits for Evan includes learning screen reader skills early in preparation for when he will rely on screen readers and the emotional impact of being familiar with available accessibility tools and connecting with successful mentors and learning tech tools early will help him succeed in the competitive job market.
+Added benefits for Evan includes learning screen reader skills early in preparation for when he will rely on screen readers and the emotional impact of being familiar with available accessibility tools.
+Connecting with successful mentors and learning tech tools early will help him succeed in the competitive job market.

 When Should a Screen Reader be Introduced?